Bachelor’s Degrees in Bioethics/Medical Ethics

 Education Levels of Medical Ethics Majors

-During the 2020-2021 academic year, 79 students earned their bachelor's degree in medical ethics.
+During the most recent year for which data is available, 94 people earned their bachelor's degree in medical ethics.
 This earns it the #74 spot on the list of the most popular bachelor's degree programs in the nation.

 The following table shows the number of diplomas awarded in medical ethics at each degree level.